 An isolation transformer is a transformer used to transfer electrical power from a source of alternating current (AC) power to some equipment or device while isolating the powered device from the power source, usually for safety reasons.
+Isolation transformers provide galvanic isolation; no conductive path is present between source and load.

 Medical grade isolation transformers are designed to isolate the patient and the operator from an electric shock and to protect the equipment from power surges or faulty components.For the safety of the patient in hospitals, all diagnostic or therapeutic medical equipment (medical electrical devices and non-medical electrical devices in the patient’s environment and areas for medical use) should be completely isolated from the supply line using strengthened isolation.
 Complete patient/operator safety is assured by medical-grade isolation transformers with very low leakage current (IEC 60601-1 medical electrical equipment).